Htrap19/PriceCheckerPT/README.md

 # PriceCheckerPT

-This is a cross-platform web-scraping software used to check prices from online stores
+A cross-platform web-scraping software used to check prices from online stores.

 ## Supported
 - Windows